Santa Maria, California

-Santa Maria (Spanish for "St. Mary") is a city in the Central Coast of California in northern Santa Barbara County.
-It is approximately 65 mi northwest of Santa Barbara and 150 mi northwest of downtown Los Angeles.
-Its population was 109,707 at the 2020 census, making it the most populous city in the county and the Santa Maria-Santa Barbara, CA Metro Area.
-The city is notable for its wine industry and Santa Maria-style barbecue.
+Santa Maria (Spanish for "St. Mary") is a city in Santa Barbara County, California, United States.
+Located on the Central Coast of California, it is approximately 65 mi northwest of Santa Barbara and 150 mi northwest of Los Angeles.
+Its population was 109,707 at the 2020 census.
+The city is notable for its wine industry and Santa Maria–style barbecue.

 History

-The Santa Maria Valley, stretching from the Santa Lucia Mountains toward the Pacific Ocean, was the homeland of the Chumash people for several thousand years.
+The Santa Maria Valley, stretching from the Sierra Madre (California) Mountains toward the Pacific Ocean, was the homeland of the Chumash people for several thousand years.
 The Native Americans made their homes on the slopes of the surrounding hills among the oaks, on the banks of the Santa Maria River among the sycamores, and along the coast.
 They had unique plank-built boats, called Tomol, which they used for ocean fishing.

 In 1769, the Portolá Expedition passed through the Santa Maria Valley during the first Spanish land exploration up the coast of Las Californias Province.
 Mission San Luis Obispo de Tolosa was established just north of the valley in 1772, and Mission La Purísima Concepción was established near present-day Lompoc in 1787.
 Rather than rich soil, white settlers were attracted here by the possibility of free land.
 In 1821, after the Mexican War of Independence, the mission lands in Santa Maria Valley were made available for private ownership under a Mexican land grant called Rancho Punta de Laguna.
 At the end of the Mexican War in 1848, California was ceded to the United States, and was granted statehood with the Compromise of 1850.

 In the late 19th century, the area's rich soil attracted farmers and other settlers.
 By the end of the century, the Santa Maria River Valley had become one of the most productive agricultural areas in the state.
 Agriculture remains a key component of the economy for the city and the entire region.